-But then we read this column at Cleveland.com by Mike Brandyberry, titled “Nick Swisher fits perfectly in Cleveland,” and now we’re sure that the answer is “both,” and that the problem is worse than we thought.
+But then I read this column at Cleveland.com by Mike Brandyberry, titled “Nick Swisher fits perfectly in Cleveland,” and now I’m sure that the answer is “both,” and that the problem is worse than I thought.

 “Since Nick Swisher agreed to his four-year, $56 million contract on Sunday, baseball analysts and fans have wondered, “Why would he want to go to Cleveland?”

 Four years, $56 million.
 Actually, 5 years, $70 million.
 That’s $14 million a year for five years, almost entirely guaranteed upon execution of the contract.
 Not only is that a metric shit-ton of cash, it’s more than five times what the Yankees offered him.
 New York, for whom Swisher had played for the least 4 seasons, was only willing to sign Swisher for one year, at $13.3 million for one year.
 And there’s no report anywhere that so much as suggests there was another Major League Baseball club that would have given Swisher — who “reportedly had been hoping for a $100 million deal” — anywhere close to as much money as the Indians did over so many years.

 Apparently, “Cleveland was the only serious suitor for Swisher,” who’s said to have “preferred to play for a large market team like the Yankees, Angels, or Dodgers, but none had a spot for him in their budget this winter.”
 So why?
 Why would Nick Swisher want to go to Cleveland?
 Mystery solved.
 Where’s my Tim Couch bottle?

 But there’s more.